redhat-sap/sap-workshops/sap-integration/README.md

 [![500-left](img/3scale_new_backend.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_new_backend.gif)

 You have successfully created a Product and a Backend.
 You need to link those now, adding the Backend you created to the Product, and specify a `Public Path` for this one.
-In order to do this, browse to the top Menu and select the `SAP Business Hub` Product you have created.
-From the left Menu, click on `Integration - Backends`.
+To do this, browse to the top menu and select the `SAP Business Hub` Product you have created.
+From the left menu, click on `Integration - Backends`.
 The list of Backends associated to this Product will be empty.
 Click on `Add Backend` link on the right and select the `Analytical Reporting` Backend from the dropdown menu.
 In the `Path` field you will add **/reporting** as the path to match the Backend for this Product.

 [![500-left](img/3scale_link_backend.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_link_backend.gif)